ClermontDigital/RecipeCards/README.md

 3. Restart Home Assistant
 4. Add integration via Settings → Devices & Services

+### Lovelace Card Auto-Loading
+The bundled buildless card is automatically served and registered as a Lovelace resource.
+No manual resource configuration is needed in storage dashboards.
+The integration also adds a version parameter to the resource URL (e.g., `/recipecards/recipecards-card.js?v=1.7.1`) to bust browser caches after upgrades.

 ### Configuration
 1. **Add RecipeCards Integration (Multiple Sections Supported):**
    - Go to Settings → Devices & Services